ibm-cloud-docs/Cloudant/operator/overview-operator.md

 <dl>
 <dt><strong>TLS</strong></dt>
 <dd>The Operator leverages the Red Hat OpenShift cert-manager to create certificates and enable HTTPS/SSL on the cluster.
-On other Kubernetes distributions, TLS is supported by using user-provided certificates.
-We recommend that you review Apache CouchDB HTTPS (SSL/TLS) Options, or install Jetstack cert-manager to manage TLS elsewhere.</dd>
+On other Kubernetes distributions, TLS is supported by using user-provided certificates. {{site.data.keyword.cloudant_short_notm}} team recommends that you review Apache CouchDB HTTPS (SSL/TLS) Options, or install Jetstack cert-manager to manage TLS elsewhere.</dd>
 <dt><strong>Encryption</strong></dt>
 <dd>Encrypted intra-cluster communication, which means that the communication between database nodes is encrypted in addition to TLS on the HTTPS API.</dd>
 <dt><strong>Authentication</strong></dt>